 Calling all pancake lovers!
-If you haven’t tried Japanese souffle pancakes, stop what you’re doing now.
+If you haven’t tried Japanese souffle pancakes, stop what you’re doing now and go make some!
 I love pancakes, they are my favorite breakfast, but sometimes it can get a bit boring to eat the same thing every time.

 You have to try this Japanese fluffy pancakes recipe.
 If we could eat clouds, this is what they would taste like.